-In a 28 month oral carcinogenicity study in rats, an increase in the incidence of liver tumors was observed in males at the highest dose tested, 69 mg/kg/day [2 times the Maximum Recommended Human Dose (MRHD) based on AUC comparisons of the parent Terbinafine]; however, even though dose-limiting toxicity was not achieved at the highest tested dose, higher doses were not tested.
+In a 28-month oral carcinogenicity study in rats, an increase in the incidence of liver tumors was observed in males at the highest dose tested, 69 mg/kg/day (2 times the MRHD based on AUC comparisons of the parent Terbinafine); however, even though dose-limiting toxicity was not achieved at the highest tested dose, higher doses were not tested.

-Oral reproduction studies in rats at doses up to 300 mg/kg/day (approximately 12 times the MRHD based on body surface area comparisons, BSA) did not reveal any specific effects on fertility or other reproductive parameters.
+Oral reproduction studies in rats at doses up to 300 mg/kg/day (approximately 12 times the MRHD based on BSA comparisons) did not reveal any specific effects on fertility or other reproductive parameters.
 Intravaginal application of Terbinafine hydrochloride at 150 mg/day in pregnant rabbits did not increase the incidence of abortions or premature deliveries nor affect fetal parameters.